stratusadv/dandy/docs/terminology.md

 - Assistant
 - Handler

-### Ticket (Final)

-This object is provided from a department when ever a job is started as to reference the job progress

-- Voucher
-- Record
-- Receipt

 ### Tool (Final)

 Specific functions to be used by agents and prompts to complete specific tasks